 Laudato Si

 ‘Laudato Si’, the second encyclical of Pope Francis, invites us to protect God's creation for future generations.
 It asks us to embrace lifestyle changes for our own good as well as to take care of people who are poor and are more vulnerable.
-Pope Francis calls for all people of the world to take swift and unified global action.
+Pope Francis called for all people of the world to take swift and unified global action.

 You can find out more here: